American Studies Major

 Because the United States is a nation held together by different and often conflicting stories of nationhood, the American Studies major is designed to create dialogue about the multiple ways in which these stories are told.
 The American Studies major demands that students develop and refine their own theories and assumptions through reflective practices on the contested meaning of America’s stories.
-It describes the stories of America in different modes — written and electronic, verbal and nonverbal, visual and auditory.
-Most of all, it promotes an understanding of the American experience using the approaches and methods of a variety of disciplines.

 Learning Objectives for the Undergraduate Major: